GothenburgBitFactory/tw.org/content/docs/jobs.md

 - Refactor bad tests.
 - Combining/reducing existing duplicate tests.
 - Improving test coverage.
-  Taskwarrior was at 90% some time ago, the others we don\'t have time to check.
+  Taskwarrior was at 90% some time ago, the others we don't have time to check.
 - Improve release quality.
 - Improve test suite speed.
 - Veto for project releases.